linuxfreak90/FIFA18-CMMOD/README.md

 - Checkout training
 - Try to improve loan deals

-With many thanks for the modding community for all your fantastic work!
+With many thanks to the modding community for all your fantastic work!